Edited by James Wilsdon and Robert Doubleday

-This is one of two collections on scientific advice which the Centre for Science and Policy have published.
-Future Directions for Scientific Advice in Europe, published in April 2015 and updated in June 2015 to take account of developments in the European Commission, focuses on scientific advice in EUrope.
-Future Directions for Scientific Advice in Whitehall, published in April 2013, focuses on the same topic in the United Kingdom following the appointment of Sir Mark Walport to Government Chief Scientific Adviser.
-A free digital copy of and more information on Future Directions for Scientific Advice in Whitehall can be found here.
+The second in a two-part collection, Future Directions for Scientific Advice in Europe was published in April 2015 and updated in June 2015 to take account of developments in the European Commission.
+Part one of the collection, Future Directions for Scientific Advice in Whitehall, was published in April 2013, following the appointment of Sir Mark Walport as Government Chief Scientific Adviser.
+A free digital copy of Future Directions for Scientific Advice in Whitehall can be found here.

 Across Europe, scientific evidence and advice is in great demand, to inform policies and decision making on issues such as climate change, new technologies and environmental regulation.
 But the diversity of political cultures and attitudes to expertise in different European countries can make the task of designing EU-wide advisory institutions and processes both sensitive and complex.

 In January 2015, President Juncker asked Commissioner Moedas to report on options for improving scientific advice within the European Commission.
 In May, the new Scientific Advice Mechanism was announced.
 At a time when these issues are higher than usual on the political agenda, it is important that the case for scientific advice and evidence-informed policy is articulated and analysed afresh.

 To support these efforts, this collection brings together agenda-setting essays by policymakers, practitioners, scientists and scholars from across Europe.
 Authors include Anne Glover, Ulrike Felt, Robert Madelin, Andy Stirling, Vladimír Šucha and Jos van der Meer.
 Their contributions outline various challenges but also constructive ways forward for scientific advice in Europe.

 (The introduction was updated in June 2015 to take account of developments in the European Commission)